 If you’ve had layoffs, you might have let go of some Black employees.
 Find ways to give them support after they’ve left your company.
 Network with and for them.
 Make introductions, introduce them to external communities, find out who is hiring, and keep their email addresses easily accessible.
 Offer to write thoughtful letters of recommendation or LinkedIn endorsements.

-Plan 1:1’s to learn what each Black employee’s goals are (then create a pathway for them to achieve those goals)
+Plan 1-on-1's to learn what each Black employee’s goals are (then create a pathway for them to achieve those goals)

-- Schedule an hour to talk about the employee’s goals and current skills
+- Schedule an hour for a development conversation where you talk about the employee’s goals and current skills

 - Support them in identifying what skills they need to develop in order to achieve that outcome